 About the magazine

-The Baptist Bulletin is the magazine of the General Association of Regular Baptist Churches—your gateway to news, ministry ideas, and articles written from a Biblical and Baptist perspective.
+The Baptist Bulletin is the magazine of the General Association of Regular Baptist Churches—your gateway to articles addressing current issues from a Baptist perspective, inspiring stories about people who serve in unique ways, and exciting coverage of what’s happening in Regular Baptist Ministries.

-The Baptist Bulletin considers queries for the following categories:
+The Baptist Bulletin considers queries for the following article topics:

-- Up Close—a human interest feature, sometimes in a Q&A format
+- Human interests, sometimes in a Q&A format

-- Home Life—feature article on families, parenting, or marriage
+- Issues pertaining to home life, including families, parenting, or marriage

 Don’t know what to write about?
-See our Hot Topic Wish List for ideas.
+See our wish list for ideas.

 Please send a query letter before submitting a manuscript.
-We prefer that you send your query by e-mail to submissions@BaptistBulletin.org with the query in the body of the e-mail (no attachments).
+Send your query by email to editor@BaptistBulletin.org with the query in the body of the email (no attachments).
 You should include:

 - A short outline of your article proposal.
 What is your subject, your unique angle, your main points, your essential proposition?
 What benefit will the reader take away from your article?